jremillard/osm-import-toolkit/README.md

 All imports and mechanical edits, can be broken down to the following steps.

- - Obtaining/fetching external data - Getting your hands on the third party data source.
-For a edit bot, this step is skipped.
+ - Obtaining/fetching external data - Get your hands on some third party data source.
+For an edit bot, this step is skipped.

  - Obtaining/fetching OSM data - Most imports and mechanical edits need to consider the data that is already in the OSM database.
 OSM data must be downloaded.

- - Loading data into PostGIS - The data needs to be transformed into a format that makes it convenient to do the conflation.
+ - Loading data into PostGIS - The data needs to be transformed into a format that makes it convenient to do the conflation (merging) with existing OSM data.
 Normally, this means loading it into a PostGIS database and getting everything reprojected into the same coordinate system.

  - Conflating - This is the step that merges the existing OSM data, with the external data, and outputs the changes to be made to OSM.

- - Conversion for uploading - The OSM servers have a limit on the upload size, the output files will need to be subdivided before uploading.
+ - Conversion for uploading - The OSM servers have a limit on the upload size.
+The output files will need to be subdivided before uploading.
-If your output data is not in .osc file, then it will need to be converted before uploading.
+If your output data is not in an .osc file, then it will need to be converted before uploading.

  - Uploading - Doing the actual upload to the OSM servers.